Common Name: none

 Figure 6.
 UF 100283, left lower third molar of Kyptoceras amatorum, shown from left to right in medial, lateral, and occlusal views.
 From Fort Meade Mine (Gardinier), Polk County, Florida.

 As there are no clear modern analogues to members of the Protoceratidae, the paleoecology of this group is difficult to determine.
 Based on the short legs, unfused metapodials, and retention of four digits on the forelegs (inferred traits from other Synthetocerines, as the material of Kyptoceras amatorum consists largely of teeth and horn core fragments), they may have been adapted for living in marshes or dense forest rather than open plains.
-Isotopic analysis of tooth enamel from an upper molar of Kyptoceras amatorum also indicated that they were probably deep forest browsers (Webb et al., 2003).
+Stable isotope analysis of tooth enamel from an upper molar of Kyptoceras amatorum also indicated that they were probably deep forest browsers (Webb et al., 2003).
 Limb proportions, as well as alterations to the patella, metatarsals, and calcaneum may have acted to stiffen the hind legs so that the Synthetoceratines could rear up on two legs to feed in higher browse, as well as to afford leaping and bounding, much like the modern bushbuck (Tragelaphus scriptus) (Webb et al., 2003).
 It has been suggested that the retracted nasals and the large depression for the nasolabialis muscle of the Protoceratidae indicate the presence of a prehensile lip, snout, or short proboscis as a feeding apparatus like those found in moose or tapirs (Alces and Tapirus, respectively) (Patton and Taylor, 1973, Prothero, 1998, Webb et al., 2003).

 The evolutionary progression (particularly in the horn development) of the Synthetoceratini is well represented in the North American fossil record, primarily from the central United States.
 This is not so for the Kyptoceratini, where only the first and last members of the tribe have been named, with many millions of years separating the two species.
 It has been suggested that Kyptoceras amatorum and its ancestors may have inhabited the subtropical savannas of Central America, where relevant fossil records are not well represented.
 The presence of a possible new genus and species of kyptoceratine from the early Miocene of southern Mexico reported by Montellano-Ballesteros and Jiménez-Hildalgo (2006) supports this hypothesis.
 After the extinction of Synthetoceras in the late Miocene, kyptoceratines may have then expanded their range to include the Gulf and Atlantic Coastal Plains (Webb et al., 2003; Eshelman and Whitmore, 2008).